bablokb/pi-webradio/integrated/README.md

 The display allows to attach a Raspberry Pi on the back-side.
 I'm using a Raspberry Pi4.
 The screen is connected to HDMI0, while the sound is routed via HDMI1 to the AV-receiver.

+Since the Pi ecosystem has many different hats and displays, it is easy to build other integrated solution.
+E.g. Pimoroni's Pirate-Audio series of hats (four buttons, a small screen) make a good basis for a minimalistic system.

 Housing